 ---|---|

-Physical Strength and Endurance | Ballet requires tremendous physical stamina, strength, and endurance, similar to many Olympic sports, highlighting dancers’ athleticism. |
+Physical Strength and Endurance | Ballet requires tremendous physical stamina, strength, and endurance, much like many Olympic sports, highlighting the athleticism of dancers. |

 Global Cultural Recognition | Introducing ballet to the Olympics would showcase its rich history and cultural importance, promoting it as a global art form with athletic qualities. |